nickfargo/omicron/README.md

 #### noConflict

-Returns control of the global `Z` property to its original value.
+Returns control of the global `O` property to its original value.

 #### regexp